isoper/fluffy-broccoli/content/team/our_story.md

-Nevertheless, due to various factors in the economy, the opportunity for our youth is scarce as a vast majority of the incumbent IT firm prefer to take big old corporate projects with old technology but a safe dividend.
+Nevertheless, due to various factors in the economy, the opportunity for our youth is scarce as a vast majority of the incumbent IT firm prefer to take big old corporate projects with outdated technology but a safe dividend.

 As a consequence, I was thinking, what if we could empower these young ambitious and talented people to develop themselves to the fullest extent by